archerja/ntt/README.md

 This python3 script will create a menu from a list of local songs to use in a simple "Name That Tune" game.

+It works really well with compilation albums (various artists).
+I use it with a Raspberry Pi connected to my TV.
+I use a 128 GB SD card, without GUI, and a display resolution of 640x480 60Hz 4:3 (CEA Mode 1).

 ```
 :'##::: ##::::'###::::'##::::'##:'########:::::::::::::::::::::
 : ###:: ##:::'## ##::: ###::'###: ##.....::::::::::::::::::::::